0x7c13/Notepads/README.md

 So here comes the “Notepads” 🎉 (s stands for Sets).

-* A modern, stylish text editor that you will love.
+* A modern, stylish text editor with minimum design.
 * Feels like win32 notepad.exe but looks better.
 * Help you get your work done as quickly as possible.